csuscholarworks/documentation/docs/establish2.md

 ### Peer Review
 [![Peer Review Process](assets/peerreview.png)](https://youtu.be/DWzKI4WhSPQ)

-Review policies should be clearly described on your journal’s website, whether under the About the Journal section of [Journal Settings](https://docs.pkp.sfu.ca/learning-ojs/en/journal-setup#masthead) and/or within the [Author Guidelines](https://docs.pkp.sfu.ca/learning-ojs/en/settings-workflow#author-guidelines).
+Review policies should be clearly described on your journal’s website, generally within the About the Journal and Sections areas of [Journal Settings](https://docs.pkp.sfu.ca/learning-ojs/en/journal-setup#masthead).

 As stated in the [Principles of Transparency and Best Practice in Scholarly Publishing](https://doaj.org/bestpractice):